— Environment —

 So why is the environment important to us?

 Because the environment, at least for humans, is bounded by what is called the planetary boundaries.
 These delineate the conditions necessary to make - and keep - human life possible and comfortable.
 Like a certain amount of oxygen.
 And water that is not acid.
 Our metabolism and food pyramid depend on it.
-It's not about diesel versus petrol.
-It's much more than that.
+It's not just about diesel versus petrol.

 If we believe we are important, the current equilibria are better not stretched to the limits.
 Again, what are the limits?
 Limits of conditions that are safe for humans.
 It's not about the planet or life.
 It's about us.
 Nature has to meet certain requirements so that humans feel good.